Foulest/Osprey/.github/PRIVACY.md

 for any updates.

 **By continuing to use Osprey after any changes are posted, you agree to the updated Privacy Policy.**

-## Affiliate Disclosure

-Osprey may contain affiliate links to products or services.
-If you click on an affiliate link and make a purchase, we may receive a commission at no additional cost to you.
-This helps support the development of Osprey.

 ## Getting Help